Snaptags/webstorm-init/README.md

   - Merge imports for members of the same module
   - Use paths relative to the project, resource or sources roots
 - Editor > Code Style > TypeScript > Imports
-  - Use paths relatvie to tsconfig.json
+  - Use paths relative to tsconfig.json
 - Misc: mark the project's `src` folder as _Resource Root_

 ## Limitations